your base for reconnecting with nature.

 Time: Approximately 40 minutes round trip.

 A hike along this trail will lead you to the Nels Nelsen Ski Jump in Mount Revelstoke National Park.
 Be sure to check out the Nels’ Knickers sculpture created by Revelstoke artist Rob Buchanan in honour of Canada’s 150th anniversary.
 From there you can explore more hiking trails located in the park.
 You must have a Parks Pass to access Mount Revelstoke, pick one up at the gate upon entry.

 Getting there: The trail begins at the Revelstoke Railway Museum located on Victoria Road.

 Time: Approximately 20 minutes one way.

 No list of easy hikes in Revelstoke could be complete without including the Giant Cedars Boardwalk.
-Located in Mount Revelstoke National Park, this short but worthwhile hike takes you along a wooden boardwalk, through old growth forest and cedar tree.
+Located in Mount Revelstoke National Park, this short but worthwhile hike takes you along a wooden boardwalk, through old-growth forest and cedar trees.

 Getting there: The trailhead is located at the Giant Cedars picnic area 30 kilometres east of Revelstoke along the TransCanada Highway.

 Time: An easy 0.5km/15-minute loop.

 Circle Beaver Lake via Dusty Beaver and Berm Doner trails.
 There is a picnic bench located at the lake, and provides a nice quiet spot to enjoy lunch outside.
 This trail is just one of many out at Mount Macpherson – go explore!
 These trails are primarily used by mountain bikers as well.
 You can pick up a trail map at the Visitor Info Centre, or you can view the Mount Macpherson trail map here.

 Getting there: Head out to the Mount Macpherson Recreation Trails on Highway 23 South, and take the Griffith Creek FSR (no 4×4 required).
 Keep right on the road until you hit the lake, just after the Dusty Beaver trailhead (about 5min from the highway).